HIPAA Hosting Cost 2026: $300 to $2,500+ Monthly Pricing

 Many practice managers wonder why HIPAA hosting costs so much more than a standard plan.
 The difference comes down to five things the law requires to protect patient data.

-The Business Associate Agreement (BAA): Your Most Important Document
+The Business Associate Agreement (BAA): your most important document

 A BAA is a legal contract between your practice and your hosting provider.
 It requires the provider to follow HIPAA's security rules and report any data breaches.
 Both your practice and the hosting provider share legal responsibility for protecting patient data; the BAA does not transfer all liability to the host.